Hermann-Bernhard Ramcke

 Hermann-Bernhard Ramcke (24 January 1889 – 4 July 1968) was a German general of paratroop forces during World War II.
 He led units in Crete, North Africa, Italy, the Soviet Union and France, and was captured by American forces at the conclusion of the Battle for Brest in September 1944.
-He was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves, Swords and Diamonds, one of only 27 people in the Nazi German military so decorated.
+He was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves, Swords and Diamonds, one of only 27 people in the German military so decorated.
+Ramcke's career was unusual in that he served in all three branches of the German Wehrmacht.

-Ramcke was an ardent Nazi who committed war crimes.
+Ramcke was an ardent Nazi who committed war crimes in Crete and France.
 Following the fighting on Crete in 1941, he ordered his men to attack civilians.
-In 1951 Ramcke was convicted of war crimes against French civilians during the Battle of Brest, but was released after three months' imprisonment.
+In 1951 Ramcke was convicted of war crimes against French civilians during the Battle for Brest, but was released after three months, since he had already spent nearly five years in prison.
 During the 1950s he was a prominent nationalist and supported extreme right-wing movements.

 World War I

 Born in 1889, Ramcke joined the Imperial German Navy in 1905 and served during the First World War.
 Ramcke fought in the West with the Marine-Infanterie, mainly in the area of Flanders.
 In 1916 he was decorated with the Iron Cross second class and later the Iron Cross first class.
 After a defensive action against three British attacks he was decorated with the Prussian Golden Merit Cross, the highest decoration for non-commissioned officers in the German Imperial Forces.

 In 1919 Ramcke fought against the Bolshevik forces in the Baltic region as a member of the "Russian Army of the West", composed mostly of German veterans.
 Ramcke stayed in the Reichswehr during the Weimar Republic period.
 He continued to serve in the new Wehrmacht, attaining the rank of Oberstleutnant in 1937.